StephenGoedhart/DesignPatternsSimplified/README.md

 ## 24 Design patterns categorized

 * **Creational Design Patterns:** Design patterns that deal with object creation.
-  * **[create an anchor](#simple-factory-/-factory-pattern):** The Simple Factory provides a class that instantiates objects.
+  * **[Simple Factory / Factory Pattern](#Simple-Factory-/-Factory-Pattern):** The Simple Factory provides a class that instantiates objects.
 This pattern is used to increase scalability by keeping the instantiation logic in one place.
   * **Factory Method / Virtual Constructor:** A factory class instantiates objects based on classes with a common parent class or interface using polymorphism.
 This way we guarantee type dependencies and decrease invalid type errors.
   * **Abstract Factory / Kit Pattern:**